2022 FIFA World Cup™: Iranians refrain from singing their anthem

 The silence of the footballers during the anthem on Monday will not, however, be enough to convince those who consider their support too timid.

-In front of a giant screen near the national library in Tehran, only about 200 people had gathered, including Farzad, a 21-year-old student who does not give his name: “I have always supported the national team, but not this time.
+In front of a giant screen near the national library in Tehran, only regarding 200 people had gathered, including Farzad, a 21-year-old student who does not give his name: “I have always supported the national team, but not this time.
 Because the players didn’t support the people.
 I was not upset this time by the loss of the national team. »

 On Sunday, Iranian justice announced that it had summoned Yahya Golmohammadi, former international and current coach of the Persepolis club, one of the most popular in the country with Esteghlal.
-He had strongly criticized on Instagram last week the players of the national team for not “bringing the voice of the oppressed people to the ears of the authorities”, after their meeting with Ebrahim Raïssi.
+He had strongly criticized on Instagram last week the players of the national team for not “bringing the voice of the oppressed people to the ears of the authorities”, following their meeting with Ebrahim Raïssi.

 “Personal choice”